Privacy.

 Logs

-- Anthropic — receives the photo for vibe classification and the content-safety check, under their no-training policy for API requests.
+- AI partner — receives the photo for vibe classification and the content-safety check, under a contractual no-training policy for API requests.

-- Vercel — hosts the site and stores uploaded photos in Vercel Blob (temporary buffer + a permanent path for saves), and runs request logs and analytics.
+- Cloud hosting + storage provider — hosts the site, stores uploaded photos (short-lived buffer + a permanent path for saves), and runs request logs and analytics.

-- Neon — hosts the Postgres database that stores accounts, saves, and decoded payloads.
+- Managed database provider — hosts the database that stores accounts, saves, and decoded payloads.

-- Serper — web-search API used to find product alternatives.
+- Search-API partner — used to find product alternatives.
 Receives item names + vibe context, not your photo.

-- Skimlinks (where configured) — affiliate redirector used on outbound shop links.
+- Affiliate redirector (where configured) — used on outbound shop links.
 Sees the click event and the destination URL.

-- Google — OAuth provider for sign-in.
+- OAuth identity provider — handles sign-in.
 Sees the sign-in event and returns your name, email, and profile image to us.

 We do not sell your personal data.
-We do not share it with anyone else.
+We do not share it with anyone outside the categories above.

 Your rights